Champion A Strong Local Economy

 A collaborative effort between the Greeley Chamber, the City of Greeley, Downtown Development Authority and the University of Northern Colorado, Bear Biz connects UNC students to their “home away from home” in Greeley.
 Businesses sign up to participate by agreeing to display UNC paraphernalia and offer a student discount.
 Bear Biz provides a window decal, pennants, and posters.
 We promote participating businesses on the Bear Biz website, on social media such as Facebook, Twitter and Instagram, and with posters, tent cards and pocket cards featuring every business.
 In addition to promoting participating businesses, we also share community events and entertainment.

 Businesses register every spring for promotion beginning fall semester.
 We're recruiting businesses for the 2017-18 school year right now.
-Sign up with this Registration Packet.
+Sign up on this Registration Page

 Deals and Discounts